veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/mini-fab-button.md

-{
-"name" : "mini-fab-button",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "Is a clickable button in round shape similar to fab button with smaller shape.
-Which can be clicked.", "guide" : "”,
-"platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}

-## Guide:
 ### Overview:
 Mini fab button is a button in round shape.
 Mini FABs (Floating Action Buttons) are standard material design components.
 They are shaped as a circle that represents a promoted action.
 When pressed, it may contain more related actions.
 Mini FABs as its name suggests are floating over the content in a fixed position.